 Karna's character resonates a lot with the image of a modern day hero, and hence rose to the heart of millions of people who read Mahabharata.
 As the epic transitioned through different sections of the society, he became the hero of the oppressed, of all those who fight against an unjust society.
+The fact that he rose to fame and power fighting the social discrimination meted out during his childhood, made him an icon of social reformation.
 To add to this, Karna's image as a generous donor made him even more admired.
 Many stories on Karna's valour got added to many local and tribal versions of the epic.
 These include the story of Krishna praising Karna's might for thrusting Arjun's chariot with his arrows, Karna's heroics to defeat vasuki and save the pandavas, Krishna's test of generosity for Arjun to realize Karna's greatness, and on and on.
-But you would find none of these stories in K.M.Ganguly's translation.
+But you would find none of these stories in an unabridged version of the epic.
 Karna indeed is a great warrior, but a close examination of the epic crowns Arjuna as the greatest warrior of his time.

 Arjun and Krishna: